-The Warner Graduate Art Studio has not been upgraded significantly since it was acquired 30 years ago.
-Studio space is inadequate for the number of students; upgrades to the studios are needed to accommodate current materials and practices; laboratories are undersized and equipped with obsolete technology; changes in floor levels between the main building and the additions result in inefficient circulation and workflow; old mechanical and ventilation systems limit the use of materials and equipment; and the studios and exhibition spaces lack natural lighting.
-The exterior yard is not fully utilized because of the location of the additions and shed structures.
-There is a lack of covered work areas, exhibition space, and commons space for students, and unclear points of entry to the site.
+The Warner Graduate Art Studio has not received significant upgrades since it was acquired 30 years ago.
+Studio space is inadequate for the number of students; upgrades to the studios are needed to accommodate current materials and practices; labs are undersized and equipped with obsolete technology; changes in floor levels between the main building and the additions result in inefficient circulation and workflow; old mechanical and ventilation systems limit the use of materials and equipment; and the studios and exhibition spaces lack natural lighting.
+The exterior yard is not fully utilized due to the location of the additions and shed structures; lack of covered work areas, exhibition space, and commons space for students; and unclear points of entry to the site.
 Removal of the obsolete additions and upgrades to the main building are needed to improve the facility for the next generation of use.

-The renovations proposed for this project will extend the building's longevity and provide facilities appropriate to a top-ranked art school.
-The improvements will support the following goals:
+The project is needed to provide facilities appropriate to a top-ranked art school, and will support the following goals:

-- Provide state-of-the-art graduate art studios and related support facilities commensurate with the talented artists who teach and study there. - Establish a new artist-in-residence program with dedicated live/work space that will allow students to engage and receive feedback from visiting artists who can live and work in the facility for extended stays. - Establish a gallery for exhibition and curatorial programming of student work, open to the public, to create an important link to the design/fashion/architecture/technology community in Culver City and the greater Los Angeles area.
+- Provide state-of-the-art graduate art studios and related support facilities commensurate with the talented artists who teach and study there. - Establish a new artist-in-residence program with dedicated live/work space that will allow students to engage with and receive feedback from visiting artists who can live and work in the facility for extended stays. - Establish a gallery for exhibition and curatorial programming of student work, open to the public, to create an important link to the design/fashion/architecture/technology community in Culver City and the greater Los Angeles area.